What is Sodium sulfide?

 2Na2S + 3O2 + 2CO2 → 2Na2CO3 + 2SO2

 - It reacts with sulphur forming polysulfides.

 Uses of Sodium sulfide – Na2S

 - Used in water treatment as an oxygen scavenger agent and also used as a metal precipitant.

-- Used in photographic industry to protect developer solutions from oxidation in textile industry sa bleaching.
+- Used in the photographic industry to protect developer solutions from oxidation in textile industry as a bleaching agent.

-- Utilized in the production of elastic synthetic materials, sulfur colors and other substances.
+- Utilized in the production of elastic synthetic materials, sulfur colours and other substances.

 - Used primarily in pulp and paper industry in the craft process.
 It increases the selectivity of the sulfate cooking process and increase the rate of delignification.

 Frequently Asked Questions-FAQs